Hudson Motor Car Company: New Zealand

-Hudson and Essex vehicles were imported into New Zealand by Dominion Motors of Wellington which began operations in 1912.
+Hudson and Essex vehicles were imported into North Island by Dominion Motors of Wellington which began operations in 1912.
 Dominion Motors amalgamated with Universal Motor Company of Christchurch in 1919 forming an assembly operation for Hudson and Essex as well as Oldsmobile, Crossley, Chevrolet, Stutz, Rolls-Royce, and (pre-GM) Vauxhall.
 Vehicles were assembled and finished in-house from partial knock-down kits.

 For South Island, Hudson and Essex vehicles were imported by W.G.
 Vining Limited of Nelson, beginning in 1912.
 Vining had built a 31500 sqft garage in 1908 which was the largest garage in New Zealand at the time.
 A car assembly plant was established at the premises and shortly thereafter Vinings obtained licenses to import and assemble Cadillac, Maxwell, Haynes, and Ford vehicles from the United States; Bean cars from the United Kingdom; and Darracq and Unic vehicles from France.
 Along with Hudson and Essex, the plant later assembled Chevrolet and Rover vehicles.
 The business ceased when it was sold on 30 September 1927 upon W.G.
 Vining's retirement.
 Vining's son formed a new business, P. Vining & Scott, and continued the Hudson and Essex franchise, adding Morris in 1932.

 New Zealand car sales for the first nine months of 1927 saw Essex in third place with 898 vehicles sold, behind Chevrolet in second place with 1,100 vehicles sold, and Ford in first place with 1651 vehicles sold.
 Hudson made 12th place with 206 sales.

 From 1935, Hudson vehicles (along with Nash, Studebaker, and Standard) were assembled by Christchurch company Motor Assemblies Limited.
 Production ended when the company was acquired by Standard-Triumph International in 1954.
 Hudson production then went to Motor Holdings Ltd which had been founded in 1936 as the Zealand franchise of Jowett Motors.
-After Jowett's closure in the United Kingdom in 1954, Motor Holdings won the Volkswagen franchise and its Auckland operation was renamed VW Motors for the production of VWs in New Zealand.
+After Jowett's closure in the United Kingdom in 1954, Motor Holdings won the Volkswagen franchise, and its Auckland operation was renamed VW Motors for the production of VWs in New Zealand.
 VW Motors assembled Hudsons as a secondary line.
 Some were fully imported as special orders.

 After the Hudson and Nash marques were discontinued by American Motors Corporation, VW Motors assembled AMC's new Rambler motor vehicles at its new Otahuhu Volkswagen plant from 1958 until 1962.
 AMC formed an agreement in 1963 with Campbell Motor Industries (CMI) of Thames to assemble Ramblers, production of which ran from 1964 until 1971.